BiFrust/bifrust.github.io/_docs/02-installation.md

-## Launching BiFurst for the first time
+## First Launch

-After logging into the BiFrust app, you will be presented with this screen:
+After logging into the BiFrust app for the very first time, you will be presented with this screen:

+  <img src="/assets/images/firstLaunch.png" alt="loginPromptApp" width="500" heiggt="800"/>

 Click on the "Add connector button" and start transforming your data:

-  <img src="/assets/images/firstLaunch.png" alt="loginPromptApp" width="500" heiggt="800"/>